VENKAT200119/Mammography-CNN-Detection/README.md

 ```
 Suckling, J. et al. (1994).
 The Mammographic Image Analysis Society Digital Mammogram Database.
 Exerpta Medica.
 International Congress Series 1069, pp. 375-378.

+**Dataset Usage and Terms:**

+This project uses the MIAS database strictly for academic research and educational purposes.
+The MIAS (Mammographic Image Analysis Society) database is publicly available for research use.
+We acknowledge the contributions of the MIAS organization and all researchers who contributed to creating this valuable resource for the medical imaging research community.

+**Acknowledgment:** We express our gratitude to the Mammographic Image Analysis Society for providing this dataset, which has been instrumental in advancing mammography research and computer-aided detection systems worldwide.
 ```

 ---